 As a developer, the main problem I have with UML is that it itself is complex, often too onerous for my efforts.
 I deal with complex software, but usually only on smaller teams where we can keep the software in our heads.
 Maintaining a complex web of diagrams can become a big chore whose value is not always evident.

-Recently, Mermaid markdown language has encourage me to use UML at a smaller scale.
+Recently, Mermaid markdown language has encouraged me to use UML at a smaller scale.
 Instead of keeping thorough specifications on drawing tools, Mermaid contributes a language to describe my thoughts and automatically generate the graphics for me.
 Automated generation makes maintenance easier.
 Mermaid transforms UML into more of a simple communication tool instead of an intricate documentation tool.

 This book mainly uses Java to illustrate its concepts, but UML, like the concepts in the book, is language-agnostic.
 I work in a LAMP stack for web development, so perhaps Java-based developers might find this book more useful.
 The book also describes the finer aspects of the language that only UML experts will aspire to master.
 Overall, it provided me a helpful way to learn more about this language.